typelevel/cats/docs/src/main/tut/freemonad.md

 case class GetAllCats() extends DataOp[List[String]]
 ```

-Once we define our ADTs we can state that an Application is the Coproduct of it's Algebras
+Once the ADTs are defined we can formally state that a `Free` program is the Coproduct of it's Algebras

 ```tut
 type CatsApp[A] = Coproduct[DataOp, Interact, A]
 ```

-We use smart constructors to lift our Algebra to the `Free` context
+In order to take advantage of monadic composition ee use smart constructors to lift our Algebra to the `Free` context

 ```tut
 def lift[F[_], G[_], A](fa: F[A])(implicit I: Inject[F, G]): Free[G, A] =